pmg5408/Ludo/README.md

 This project is a web-based implementation of the classic board game Ludo.
 The game allows 2 to 4 players to play Ludo with the familiar rules of rolling dice, moving tokens, and reaching the finish line.

+### A little history about the game:

+Ludo traces its roots to Pachisi, played during the Mughal era in India.
+Pachisi involved using cowrie shells as dice and a cloth board adorned with intricate designs.
+The game symbolized the timeless pursuit of strategy, a trait deeply cherished in Indian gaming traditions.

 ## Features

 - **Player Count:** Supports 2 to 4 players.